I consider myself a near-professional packer. I grew up journeying with artist-parents and learned young how to pack light and live out of a bag.

 1. Personal Washcloth

-As it turns out, in most of South America washcloths just aren’t a thing- and from basic hostels all the way to four-star hotels, you can expect washcloths won’t be provided.
+In most of South America washcloths just aren’t a thing– and from basic hostels all the way to four-star resorts, expect that washcloths won’t be provided.

-Thankfully, I already had a few bandanas on hand to catch this curveball.
+Thankfully, during my Patagonia trip I already had a few bandanas on hand to catch this curveball.
 I prefer the cotton bandana option, since bandanas are multipurpose, pack in a tiny amount of space, and have less environmental impact than synthetic materials (especially since learning about how microfiber fabrics are contributing to microplastics in the oceans).

-While cotton isn’t technically among the likes of modern quick-dry fabrics, because bandanas and handkerchiefs are very very thin, they dry quickly if hung to dry.
+While cotton isn’t technically among the likes of modern quick-dry fabrics, because bandanas and handkerchiefs are very thin, they do dry quickly.
 Bandanas will dry quickly and sterilize under direct sunlight.

 2. Travel Size Binoculars